About Caerbladon

 With a changing programme of exhibitions, workshops, projects and events we encourage people of all ages to enjoy art, buy artworks and express themselves creatively.

-We have delivered two biennial editions of a new arts festival, Pride of Place Malmesbury, and play a lead role in commissioning local and international artists to undertake residencies and projects in collaboration with a wide range of organisations including Athelstan Museum, WOMAD, the Abbey, Wiltshire Libraries, the British Council and local authorities.
+We play a lead role in commissioning local and international artists to undertake residencies and projects in collaboration with a wide range of organisations including Athelstan Museum, WOMAD, the Abbey, Wiltshire Libraries, the British Council and local authorities.
 We supply high quality art materials and books at affordable prices to offer inspiration and useful advice on different techniques and approaches.
 We act as a hub for activities such as artist talks, social get togethers, and walking and sketching tours in the local area.

-Our gallery and art supplies shop is at 24 High Street, Malmesbury, but we see the whole town and surrounding area as a canvas for Caerbladon exhibitions, events and projects.
+Our gallery and art space is at 24 High Street, Malmesbury, but we see the whole town and surrounding area as a canvas for Caerbladon exhibitions, events and projects.

 About Us